Kozea/Radicale/DOCUMENTATION.md

 ## Logging

-Radicale logs to `stderr`.
-The verbosity of the log output can be controlled with `--debug` command line argument or the `level` configuration option in the `logging` section.
+Radicale logs to `stderr` and syslog's `daemon` facility.

+The verbosity of the log output can be controlled with `--debug` or `--logging-level` command line arguments or the `level` configuration option in the `logging` section.
+By default logging is silenced.

 ## Architecture